Programs and Initiatives

 Here we highlight each of our lifesaving programs, campaigns and services.

-The Pink Hope online assessment tool will help you determine your risk of developing breast and ovarian cancer based on your family health history.
+The Pink Hope online assessment tool will help you determine your risk of developing breast and ovarian cancer.

 Pink Hope’s Education and Health Days will consist of events for those at increased risk of breast and ovarian cancer who want to learn more about how to manage their risk.
 There will also be events for those wanting to learn more about how to assess their risk of hereditary breast and ovarian cancer.
 The events will features expert speakers providing information and research, question and answer panels and personal stories.